amotto/SortingScript/README.md

 Contact Email: amotto@fordham.edu

+# How to use

+- When the application opens, select the folder containing your text files on the left using the file browser
+- If a valid folder is selected, a list of files will appear on the left, and the contents of the first file will appear on the right
+- The arrow buttons can be used to step back and forth through the files.
+The current file is highlighted in red.
+- To set the benign and extremist directory paths, click on their respective buttons first and follow the prompts.
+If you already have a file open, the file will be moved immediately after you set the directory.
+If you don't want to move files just yet, set these paths before you open a file.
+- Clicking the back button brings you back to the file browser and clears the text area on the right

 # Known major issues
 - GUI elements break when display is set to resolution below the default.
 [NO WORKAROUND AVAILABLE]